Webtica/integration-for-elementor-forms-sendinblue/readme.txt

 === Integration for Elementor forms - Sendinblue ===
 Contributors: webtica
-Tags: sendinblue, elementor, elementor pro, forms, integration, marketing, lists, send, blue, automation Requires at least: 5.0
+Tags: sendinblue, brevo, elementor, elementor pro, forms, integration, marketing, lists, send, blue, automation Requires at least: 5.0
-Tested up to: 6.2.0
+Tested up to: 6.3.0
-Requires PHP: 5.4
+Requires PHP: 7.0
-Stable tag: 1.5.4
+Stable tag: 1.5.5
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-A lightweight but feature packed Sendinblue integration for Elementor forms.
+A lightweight but feature packed Sendinblue / Brevo integration for Elementor forms.
-With this integration you can send your form data and contacts to Sendinblue as easily as the standard integrations.
+With this integration you can send your form data and contacts to Sendinblue / Brevo as easily as the standard integrations.
 Keeping performance in mind this integration doesn't add any additional scripts on page load.
 Feel free to post any feature requests and possible issues.